 Lecturer, Public Health Management, Tropical Health

-The appointee will have a strong background in Public Health Management and Tropical Health programs.
-With a demonstrated passion, experience and capacity for teaching, the appointee will take a lead role in the design and delivery of innovative and high quality content in the field of Public Health Management and Health Policies.
-The ideal candidate will also demonstrate interest in contributing to the Discipline’s research activity in areas matching their professional interests and strengths.
+This position requires the incumbent to have a strong background in Public Health Management and Health Policy with a strong understanding of the Australian health care system and a demonstrated passion, experience and capacity for teaching and research.
+The incumbent has a lead role in the design and delivery of innovative and high quality content in the field of Public Health Management and Health Policies.
+A demonstrated interest in contributing to the Discipline’s research activity in areas matching their professional interests and strengths will be highly regarded.

-- Coordinate and teach as directed by the Academic Head and/or direct supervisor into under-and postgraduate subjects, offered by Public Health and Tropical Medicine on the Cairns and Townsville and outer campuses (Mt Isa, Mackay and Thursday Island) face-to-face and virtually, including, public health management, health policy and health economics.
+- Coordinate and teach as directed by the Academic Head and/or direct supervisor into undergraduate and postgraduate subjects, offered by Public Health and Tropical Medicine on the Cairns and Townsville and outer campuses (Mount Isa, Mackay and Thursday Island), delivered face-to-face and virtually, including, public health management and health policy.

 There are generic responsibilities that apply to all James Cook University staff.

 - The Lecturer is required to observe the lawful and reasonable directions, policies and decisions of the University Council, understand and comply with the Enterprise Agreement, the Statutes and Rules of the University, the policies and decisions of the University Council and other appropriate University authorities, as in force from time to time.